 The red flag at the Pha Poak peak will make you question about who the hell had the balls to carry this huge bamboo pole up to the peak and erected it up vertically.
 Nevertheless, the red flag is the only thing you can hold on to when you’re enjoying the view on the peak.

-Check out these 10 amazing things to do in Luang Prabang & how to do it!
+Check out these cool things to do in Luang Prabang & how to do it!

 Getting To Pha Poak Viewpoint